mnebuerquo/virtuous-python/README.md

 * Manages your virtualenv directories for the project so you don't have to.
 * Provides built-in configuration for flake8 (lint) and pytest.
 * Creates a `.gitignore` for python if you don't already have one.
-* Automatically installs and freezes your requirements.
+* Automatically installs your requirements and updates your `requirements.txt`.

 ## How I use it: